-- Contract Rights and Civil Rights (reviewing David E. Bernstein, Only One Place of Redress: African Americans, Labor Regulations, and the Courts from Reconstruction to the New Deal), 100 Mich.
-L. Rev. 1541 (2002) (book review essay).
+- Review Essay, Contract Rights and Civil Rights, 100 Mich.
+L. Rev. 1541 (2002) (reviewing David E. Bernstein, Only One Place of Redress: African Americans, Labor Regulations, and the Courts from Reconstruction to the New Deal (2001)).

-- God and the Executioner: The Influence of Western Religion on the Death Penalty, 9 Wm. & Mary Bill Rts J. 137 (2000).
+- Symposium, God and the Executioner: The Influence of Western Religion on the Death Penalty, 9 Wm. & Mary Bill Rts.
+J. 137 (2000).
+SSRN.

 - An Old Debate Continues Over Integrated Schools, 1 Green Bag 2d 13 (1997).

-- The Quest for Freedom in the Post-Brown South: Desegregation and White Self-Interest, 70 Chic.-Kent L. Rev. 689 (1994), reprinted in part in Critical White Studies: Looking Behind the Mirror (Richard Delgado & Jean Stefancic eds., Temple U. Press 1997).
+- Symposium, The Quest for Freedom in the Post-Brown South: Desegregation and White Self-Interest, 70 Chi.-Kent L. Rev. 689 (1994), reprinted in part in Critical White Studies: Looking Behind the Mirror (Richard Delgado & Jean Stefancic eds., Temple U. Press 1997).
+SSRN.

 - Reinhold Niebuhr, in The Teachings of Modern Christianity on Law, Politics, and Human Nature (John Witte & Frank Alexander eds., Columbia U. Press 2005).

-- Co-author, The Pursuit of Equality, in Redefining Equality (Neal Devins & Davison M. Douglas eds., Oxford University Press 1998) (with Neal Devins).
+- Co-author, The Pursuit of Equality, in Redefining Equality (Neal Devins & Davison M. Douglas eds., Oxford U. Press 1998) (with Neal Devins).